emzap79/vimgolf-training-bootcamp/README.md

 # Add Challenges

 It's simple enough, I give you a gothrough anyways.

-First of all, clone this repository to wherever you like:
+1. clone this repository to wherever you like:

 ````git clone git@github.com:emzap79/vimgolf.git .````